Ahmad al-Faqi al-Mahdi

 Ahmad al-Faqi al-Mahdi (also known as Abu Tourab) was a member of Ansar Dine, a Tuareg Islamist militia in North Africa.
 Al-Mahdi admitted guilt in the International Criminal Court (ICC) in 2016 for the war crime of attacking religious and historical buildings in the Malian city of Timbuktu.
 Al-Mahdi was the first person convicted by the ICC for such a crime, and in general the first individual to ever be prosecuted solely on the basis of cultural crimes.
 He was sentenced to nine years in prison.
+On 25 November 2021, his sentence was commuted to 7 years in prison, and he was released on 18 September 2022.

 Biography

 Al-Mahdi was born approximately in 1975 in Agoune, Mali, which is 97 km west of Timbuktu.
 In 2011, he was a civil servant in the Malian government.
 He is an ethnic Tuareg and during the Northern Mali conflict, that began in 2012, he was a member of Ansar Dine.
 Al-Mahdi worked closely with the leaders of Ansar Dine and al-Qaeda in the Islamic Maghreb, when the two groups controlled Timbuktu.
 Specifically, he enforced decisions of the Islamic Court of Timbuktu and from May to September 2012, he ran the "Manners' Brigade".